louishobson/louischessx/README.md

 Once installed, the binary /usr/bin/louischessx is created, which can communicate with XBoard through stdin and stdout.

-To connect to xboard, either:
+To connect to XBoard, either:

 - While xboard is open, go to _Engine_ > _Load new 1st engine_, then set the _Engine Directory_ to blank, the _Engine Command_ to 'louischessx', and click _OK_.
 - Alternatively start XBoard with the command `$ xboard -firstChessProgram louischessx`, which will automatically do the above on start.